gokulcodes/gokulcodes-blogs/public/blogs/critical-rendering-path.md

 - After Render Tree, layout calculations are carried out to know which elements are to be painted on pixels in the viewport.
 This process is called as Reflow.
 - Once calculations are done, Layering and Compositing steps will kick in to paint the actual elements on the viewport.
 This process is called Repaint.
 - This entire process is critical for browser to render a web page from bytes to pixels on the screen.
-- Let's go deep dive
+- Let's go deep dive on Critical Rendering Path (CRP)